SamatarMumin/csci3055u-project-template/README.md

 # Analysis of the language

 ## The style of programming supported by the language: functional vs procedural programming:
-> - Kotlin has functional and procedural programming features.
+> - Kotlin has functional and procedural programming features but is heavily favoured as a functional program.
 ```Kotlin
 fun <T : Comparable<T>> List<T>.quickSort(): List<T> =
     if(size < 2) this